IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ## Dropdown Type

 The Dropdown used for the Simple Combo comes with the appropriate sizing for desktop and mobile use similarly to the normal [Dropdown](dropdown.md) component.
-The Dropdown can be switched **on** and **off** from a boolean property which can visually affect the input, but this is an expected behaviour.
+The Dropdown can be switched **on** and **off** from a boolean property, which can visually affect the input, but this is an expected behaviour.

 | Desktop | Mobile |
 | ------- | ------- |